 - Brushing your teeth?
 Turn off the tap and just use it to rinse.
 You’ll save around 8 gallons a day per person.

 - Shaving?
-Fill the sink with a few inches of water to rinse your razor instead of running the tap.
+Fill the sink with a few inches of water to rinse your razor, rather than running the tap.

 9. Compost Instead of Using the Garbage Disposal